Christina Melton Crain Unit

 The Christina Melton Crain Unit (formerly the Gatesville Unit) is a Texas Department of Criminal Justice prison for females in Gatesville, Texas.
 The prison is along Texas State Highway 36, 3 mi north of central Gatesville.
 The unit, with about 1317 acre of space, is co-located with the Hilltop Unit, the Dr. Lane Murray Unit, and the Linda Woodman Unit.
-Nearby also is the Mountain View Unit, which houses all Texas female inmates on death row.
+Nearby also is the Patrick O'Daniel Unit (formerly the Mountain View Unit), which houses all Texas female inmates on death row.
 Crain Unit's regular program houses around 1,500 women, and it is one of Texas's main prisons for women.
 Female prison offenders of the TDCJ are released from this unit.
 With a capacity of 2,013 inmates, Crain is the TDCJ's largest female prison.